Professor, Department of Pediatrics (Pediatric Genetic Medicine)

-Professor, Department of Obstetrics & Gynecology and Women's Health (Reproductive Genetics)
+Professor, Department of Obstetrics & Gynecology and Women's Health (Reproductive & Medical Genetics)

-Dr. Marion’s clinical and research interests include the natural history and genetic basis of multiple malformation syndromes, and recently, the genetic basis of autism spectrum disorders.
-At Blythedale, he has served as Medical Director of the Einstein/ Montefiore Spina Bifida Clinic for 22 years, and is the founder of Montefiore’s Williams Syndrome Center, and of the Montefiore/Einstein Centers for Cardiogenetics, Neurofibromatosis and Autism.
+Dr. Marion’s clinical and research interests include the natural history and genetic basis of multiple malformation syndromes, and recently, the genetic basis of autism spectrum disorders and inherited disorders of cardiac rhythm.
+The former chief of the Divisions of Genetic Medicine and Developmental Medicine and former director of genetics at Blythedale Children's Hospital, he was the founder of Montefiore’s Williams Syndrome Center, the Montefiore/Einstein Center for Cardiogenetics, and the Center for Congenital Disorders.
 He has published extensively in the medical literature in these areas, and, in addition, is the author of seven books including The Intern Blues, The Boy Who Felt No Pain (winner of a Christopher Award), Learning to Play God and Genetics Round: A Doctor’s Life in the Field that Revolutionized Medicine, which was published by Kaplan in October 2009.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.